george-hawkins/boto-experiments/docs/role-permissions.md

 ### Boto3

-To determine which actions a Boto3 Python script uses, add the following to top of the scripts:
+To determine which actions a Boto3 Python script uses, add the following to the top of the script:

 ```
 import logging